Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Computational paths

 \subsection{Path-based examples}

 The objective of this subsection is to show how to use in practice the rules that we have just defined.
 The idea is to show construction of terms of some important types.
 The constructions that we have chosen to build are the reflexive, transitive and symmetric type of the identity type.
 Those were not random choices.
-The main reason is the fact that reflexive, transitive and symmetric types are essential to the process of building a groupoid model for the identity type \citet{hofmann1}.
+The main reason is the fact that reflexive, transitive and symmetric types are essential to the process of building a groupoid model for the identity type \cite{hofmann1}.
 As we shall see, these constructions come naturally from simple computational paths constructed by the application of axioms of the equality of type theory.

-Before we start the constructions, we think that it is essential to understand how to use the eliminations rules.
+In the constructions of terms of some important types, we chose to construct the reflexive, transitive and symmetric types of the identity type.
+These were not random choices.
+The main reason is the fact that reflexive, transitive and symmetric types are essential for the process of building a groupoid model for the identity type \cite{hofmann1}.

+These constructions come naturally from simple computational paths constructed by the application of axioms of the equality of type theory.
 The process of building a term of some type is a matter of finding the right reason.
 In the case of $J$, the reason is the correct $x,y : A$ and $z : Id_{A}(a,b)$ that generates the adequate $C(x,y,z)$.
 In our approach, the reason is the correct path $a =_{g} b$ that generates the adequate $g(a,b) : Id(a,b)$.
+A proof of how to construct reflexivity, transitivity and symmetry can be found subsection 3.1 in \cite{Art3}.